 Your health is very important to us.
 How you prepare yourself before surgery is important to your health and healing.
 To prevent infection, it is important that your skin be as free from germs as possible.
-To accomplish this goal we recommend bathing with Chlorhexidine Gluconate (CHG) 4%, also known as Hebiclens® for the two days before your surgery and on the morning of your surgery.
+To accomplish this goal we recommend bathing/showering with Chlorhexidine Gluconate (CHG) 4%, also known as Hebiclens® for three days, two days before your surgery and on the morning of your surgery.
 Hebiclens® can be purchased over the counter at most pharmacies.
 Prices range from $5 to $8 for a 4 oz. bottle.
 For patients allergic to Chlorhexidine Gluconate, follow these same bathing instructions using an antibacterial soap.

 - Shower using regular shampoo and soap to wash hair and entire body.